KwangHoonAn/maxentstudy/README.md

 We can formulate same 2d vector as follow for expected count<br/>
 pos-[0, 0, 0]<br/>
 neg-[0.7+0.7, 0.7, 0.7]<br/>
-Rest part of the implementation is very straightforward!<br/>

 (pelican) Kwanghoons-MacBook-Pro:MyPractice kwanghoonan$ python maxent.py <br/>